open-amt-cloud-toolkit/mps/docs/General/buildRPC.md

 **Important: Perform the following steps on the Intel&reg; AMT device.
 Enter the commands in the following sections to create RPC on Windows.**

-Navigate to a directory of your choice to clone and build RPC.

 #### Clone the Repository

 1\.
-Open the 'X64 Native Tools command prompt for VS 20XX' as Administrator.
+Open the 'x64 Native Tools Command Prompt for VS 20XX' as Administrator.

->**Note:** You can find this command prompt in the Start Menu or in the following directory path:```./Programs/Visual Studio 2019/Visual Studio Tools/VC```
+>**Note:** You can find this command prompt in the Start Menu by searching for 'x64 Native Tools Command Prompt for VS 20XX'

+Navigate to a directory of your choice to clone and build RPC.

 2\.
 Clone the RPC repository.